JauheniS/laravel-rc/README.md

 ## Laravel Roadrunner + Cycle ORM bridged
-### This application utilizes last versions of Laravel (12), wayofdev Cycle ORM Bridge and roadrunner-php laravel-bridge.
+### This application utilizes last versions of Laravel (12), wayofdev Cycle ORM Bridge and roadrunner-php/laravel-bridge.

-- Made first entity
+## How to launch your initial application?
-- Removed unnecessary User model
+- Clone this repository to `~/laravel-rc`
-- Moved away from Eloquent
+- Launch: `make first-run`
-- Made easy-setup Makefile
+- Launch: `docker exec -i laravel-rc php artisan key:generate`
-- Made 3 dev environments for Docker (Don't forget to change your env setup in Makefile)
+- All set!
+Now setup your Laravel application using Documentation